-In 2015, the value of Saskatchewan's mineral production was approximately $8.2 billion – the second highest in Canada.
-Exploration expenditures in 2015 were $211 million and are forecast to reach $224 million in 2016.
+In 2016, the value of Saskatchewan's mineral sales was approximately $6.4 billion – the fourth highest in Canada.
+Exploration expenditures in 2016 were $199 million and are forecast to reach $177 million in 2017.

-Saskatchewan has two of the most desired minerals in the world – potash and uranium.
-The province has the largest potash industry in the world, accounting for 45% of known global reserves.
-The world's richest uranium deposits are located in northern Saskatchewan, which account for just over 22% of the world’s primary uranium production.
+Saskatchewan has two of the most desirable minerals in the world—potash and uranium.
+The province has the largest potash industry in the world, accounting for about one third of annual global production and hosting nearly half of the world’s known resources.
+The world’s largest high-grade uranium deposits are located in northern Saskatchewan, which account for just over 22% of the world’s primary uranium production in 2016.

-The province is home to one of the world's largest concentrations of diamond-bearing kimberlite bodies.
-Recent discoveries in the northeast part of the province have highlighted Saskatchewan’s potential as a diamond producer.
+The province is home to one of the world’s largest fields of diamond-bearing kimberlites.
+Ongoing discoveries in the northeast part of the province have highlighted Saskatchewan’s potential for diamonds.

 In order to encourage and attract investment, Saskatchewan has established several incentive programs in the minerals sector, such as: